Updated August 2025

 A financial audit is a more in-depth process than a financial review.
 During a financial audit, the auditor examines and tests a business’ financial records and gains an understanding of the business’ processes.
 This can include:

-- Confirming third-party agreements
+- Confirming third-party agreements and balances

-- Interviewing employees
+- Interviewing management and employees

 Ultimately, a financial audit is a process of gathering evidence.
 With evidence, the auditor corroborates the company’s financial statement.